BOX (NYSE:BOX) Issues FY 2023 Earnings Guidance

+BOX (NYSE:BOX – Get Rating) last announced its quarterly earnings data on Wednesday, May 25th.
+The software maker reported $0.23 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.25 by ($0.02).
+The company had revenue of $238.40 million for the quarter, compared to analyst estimates of $234.48 million.
+During the same quarter last year, the firm earned ($0.07) earnings per share.
+The business’s revenue for the quarter was up 17.8% on a year-over-year basis.
+On average, equities analysts predict that BOX will post -0.18 EPS for the current fiscal year.

 In related news, VP Eli Berkovitch sold 8,000 shares of the stock in a transaction dated Monday, March 28th.
-The stock was sold at an average price of $28.36, for a total transaction of $226,880.00.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
-Also, CFO Dylan C. Smith sold 15,000 shares of the firm’s stock in a transaction that occurred on Tuesday, May 10th.
+The shares were sold at an average price of $28.36, for a total value of $226,880.00.
+The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
+Also, CFO Dylan C. Smith sold 15,000 shares of the stock in a transaction dated Tuesday, May 10th.
 The stock was sold at an average price of $29.05, for a total transaction of $435,750.00.
-Following the completion of the transaction, the chief financial officer now owns 1,462,315 shares in the company, valued at approximately $42,480,250.75.
+Following the completion of the sale, the chief financial officer now directly owns 1,462,315 shares in the company, valued at approximately $42,480,250.75.
 The disclosure for this sale can be found here.
-Insiders sold a total of 38,000 shares of company stock worth $1,091,930 in the last three months.
+Over the last 90 days, insiders sold 38,000 shares of company stock worth $1,091,930.
 Insiders own 6.20% of the company’s stock.

-A number of institutional investors have recently modified their holdings of the business.
-Morgan Stanley raised its holdings in BOX by 23.6% in the second quarter.
-Morgan Stanley now owns 2,615,252 shares of the software maker’s stock worth $66,819,000 after purchasing an additional 500,169 shares in the last quarter.
-Royal Bank of Canada boosted its holdings in shares of BOX by 1.6% during the 3rd quarter.
-Royal Bank of Canada now owns 27,357 shares of the software maker’s stock valued at $648,000 after acquiring an additional 443 shares during the last quarter.
-Millennium Management LLC raised its stake in BOX by 108.1% during the 3rd quarter.
-Millennium Management LLC now owns 44,336 shares of the software maker’s stock valued at $1,049,000 after buying an additional 594,526 shares during the last quarter.
-LPL Financial LLC increased its position in BOX by 16.2% during the third quarter.
-LPL Financial LLC now owns 27,080 shares of the software maker’s stock valued at $641,000 after acquiring an additional 3,778 shares during the last quarter.
-Finally, Mackenzie Financial Corp lifted its stake in shares of BOX by 8.9% in the 4th quarter.
-Mackenzie Financial Corp now owns 15,400 shares of the software maker’s stock worth $403,000 after purchasing an additional 1,255 shares during the period.
+Several hedge funds have recently added to or reduced their stakes in the stock.
+Royal Bank of Canada increased its stake in BOX by 1.6% during the 3rd quarter.
+Royal Bank of Canada now owns 27,357 shares of the software maker’s stock valued at $648,000 after buying an additional 443 shares during the period.
+Fairfield Bush & CO. acquired a new position in BOX during the 1st quarter valued at about $29,000.
+Mackenzie Financial Corp increased its stake in BOX by 8.9% during the 4th quarter.
+Mackenzie Financial Corp now owns 15,400 shares of the software maker’s stock valued at $403,000 after buying an additional 1,255 shares during the period.
+Ensign Peak Advisors Inc grew its stake in shares of BOX by 5.6% in the 1st quarter.
+Ensign Peak Advisors Inc now owns 39,550 shares of the software maker’s stock worth $1,149,000 after purchasing an additional 2,080 shares during the last quarter.
+Finally, Renaissance Group LLC grew its stake in shares of BOX by 6.3% in the 1st quarter.
+Renaissance Group LLC now owns 61,269 shares of the software maker’s stock worth $1,780,000 after purchasing an additional 3,613 shares during the last quarter.
 87.42% of the stock is currently owned by institutional investors and hedge funds.

 Box, Inc provides a cloud content management platform that enables organizations of various sizes to manage and share their content from anywhere on any device.
 The company's Software-as-a-Service platform enables users to collaborate on content internally and with external parties, automate content-driven business processes, develop custom applications, and implement data protection, security, and compliance features to comply with legal and regulatory requirements, internal policies, and industry standards and regulations.